a-2280/tip-calculator/README.md

 ### What I learned

-This was my first time working extensivly with dom manipulation.
+This was my first time working extensively with DOM manipulation.
 It was a really good learning experience.